 The Happy Puppy Site is brought to you by international best selling author Pippa Mattinson and her team of veterinarians, dog trainers, behaviorists and expert pet writers.

-An experienced trainer of working Labrador Retrievers and Spaniels, Pippa is the founder of The Gundog Trust, and of the Graded Training Scheme For Gun Dogs and a member of the Dog Writer's Association of America.
+An experienced trainer of working Labrador Retrievers and Spaniels, Pippa is the founder of the Graded Training Scheme For Gun Dogs and a member of the Dog Writer's Association of America.

 The Happy Puppy Site Editorial Team